lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

 ```

-6. Pass the frame to the next stage.
+6. The frame is passed to the next stage.
 This needs to be done whether or not there are attribute inference results to pass along.

 ```cpp
       pipeS1toS2Fifo.push(ps0s1i);